sippohippo/social-media-feed-experiment/README.md

 For the administrator, the app allows setting up the posts that the users see and viewing statistics on how well the users of the app have performed in the game.

 The fake profiles and general setup of this type of an experiment is described in more detail and demonstrated in the paper *Are Deep Learning-Generated Social Media Profiles Indistinguishable from Real Profiles?* [[1]](#1).
 This previous implementation was done with a Qualtrics survey, and the goal of this project is to allow hosting the experiment on a webpage in the future.
-A demo of what the finished product should look like can be seen [here](https://fox.az1.qualtrics.com/jfe/preview/previewId/003f11c2-4869-4043-875d-b44c1c3f7a3a/SV_3Ldh887mIgZhIy2/BL_0SrKyOwflIH2Fb8?Q_SurveyVersionID=current).
+A demo of what the simulated feed looks like can be seen [here](https://drive.google.com/file/d/1HxljYvi2OsAD_e6Pi92Gd-w_Y8eZzWi_/view?usp=share_link).

 ### Tentative database tables